Pants complex, TQFT and hyperbolic geometry: Dehn-Thurston position and Fusion rules

 Given a multicurve $\gamma$ in Dehn-Thurston position with respect to a decomposition system $P\cup P'$, we can use a version of the fusion rules of Masbaum-Vogel \cite{MV94} to compute the coefficient functions $G_{\bf k}^{\gamma}$ of the operators $T^{\gamma}_r$.
 The adaptation of the fusion rules of \cite{MV94} that applies to our setting, with the orthonormal bases of the TQFT spaces corresponding to $P$ (described in Section \ref{sec:two}), was given in \cite{RD}.
 For the convenience of the reader we recall these fusion rules in Figure \ref{fig:fusionRules} in Appendix \ref{sec:appendix} of the paper.
 For more details the reader is referred to \cite[Section 4]{RD}.

-In order to simplify the search for non-vanishing coefficients $G_k^{\gamma},$ for the proof of Theorem \ref{thm:lower}, it is convenient for us consider their limit when $r\rightarrow\infty,$ $c_e=a$ for all edges $e$ and $\frac{a}{r}\rightarrow \theta$ where $\theta \in [0,1].$ This is equivalent to just computing the evaluation $G_k^{\gamma}(\theta,0),$ and thus clearly a lower bound for the number of non-vanishing coefficients $G_k^{\gamma}.$ The advantage of working with this limit is that we work with a simplified set of fusion rules by replacing the general fusion rules given in Figure \ref{fig:fusionRules} by their limit when $r\rightarrow\infty,$ $c_e=a$ for all edge $e$ and $\frac{a}{r}\rightarrow \theta$ where $\theta \in [0,1].$ These leads to simplified coefficients as shown Figure \ref{fig:fusionRules2}.
-In the figures, thin black edges are colored by $2$, while the colors of thick red edges are labelled by letters.
+In order to simplify the search for non-vanishing coefficients $G_k^{\gamma},$ for the proof of Theorem \ref{thm:lower}, it is convenient for us consider their limit when $r\rightarrow\infty,$ $c_e=a$ for all edges $e$, and $\frac{a}{r}\rightarrow \theta$ where $\theta \in [0,1].$ This is equivalent to just computing the evaluation $G_k^{\gamma}(\theta,0),$ and thus clearly a lower bound for the number of non-vanishing coefficients $G_k^{\gamma}.$ The advantage of working with this limit is that we work with a simplified set of fusion rules by replacing the general fusion rules given in Figure \ref{fig:fusionRules} by their limit when $r\rightarrow\infty$, we have $c_e=a$ for every edge $e$ of $\Gamma$, and $\frac{a}{r}\rightarrow \theta$ where $\theta \in [0,1].$ These leads to simplified coefficients as shown Figure \ref{fig:fusionRules2}.
+In the figures, the colors of thick red edges are labelled by letters.
+The thin black edges are colored by $2$.
+That is they are colored by the fundamental $U_q(sl_2)$-representation of dimension $2$, which, as explained in Remark \ref{twovsone}, corresponds to the color $1$ of \cite{BHMV2}.

-\begin{remark} In this limiting setting the fusion coefficients only depend of the type of the fusion rule used (strand, positive/negative half-twist, positive/negative/mixed triangle, positive/negative bigon) and not the colors of edges.
+\begin{remark} {\rm In the above limiting setting, the fusion coefficients only depend of the type of the fusion rule used (i.e. strand, positive/negative half-twist, positive/negative/mixed triangle, positive/negative bigon) and not on the colors of edges.
 We also note that the $r$-admissibility condition (i) of Definition \ref{def:admissible} implies that $a$ is odd.
-As a result the signs $(-1)^{a+1}$ for the fusion coefficients of twist rules in the second row of Figure \ref{fig:fusionRules2} do not appear in our computations. \end{remark}
+As a result the signs $(-1)^{a+1}$ for the fusion coefficients of twist rules in the second row of Figure \ref{fig:fusionRules2} do not appear in our computations.} \end{remark}